konstantin-hatvan/traceability-tool/docs/advanced-configuration.md

 **Default**: `[]`

 Use this configuration option to exclude multiple files from processing.
-Excludes are regular expressions and must be escaped.
+Excludes follw the [gitignore spec](https://git-scm.com/docs/gitignore)

 #### Example